siyul-park/uniflow/README.md

 make build
 ```

-After building, the executable will be located in the `dist` directory.
+The executable will be located in the `dist` directory after building.

 ### ⚡ Running an Example

-To run a basic HTTP request handler example provided in [ping.yaml](./examples/ping.yaml):
+To run a basic HTTP request handler example using [ping.yaml](./examples/ping.yaml):

 ```yaml
 - kind: listener